linode/apl-core/docs/development.md

 # Integrating core apps

-In this chapter you will learn about definining a new core app.
+In this chapter you will learn about defining a new core app.
 We will also and examine data flow diagrams that correspond to execution of `otomi apply|diff|template -l name=myapp` CLI command.

 After reading this chapter you should now how to create a deployable Helmfile release.